micronDLA/SDK/README.md

 # Micron DLA set-up steps

-1. Obtain necessary hardware: This SDK supposes that you are working on a desktop computer with Micron FPGA boards on a PCI backplane (AC-510 and EX-750 for example).
+1. Obtain necessary hardware: This SDK supposes that you are working on a desktop computer with Micron FPGA boards.
+For example: AC-511 and EX-750.
 2. Install pico-computing tools and Micron DLA SDK.
 Check section [1.](#1-installation)
 3. Run a sample example.
 Check sections [3.](#3-getting-started-inference-on-microndla-hardware) and [4.](#4-getting-started-inference-on-microndla-hardware-with-c)
 4. Create your own application